awslabs/aws-sdk-ios-samples/Polly-Sample/Swift/README.md

 ## Requirements

-* Xcode 9.2 and later
+* Xcode 11 and later
-* iOS 8 and later
+* iOS 10 and later

 ## Using the Sample

-1. The AWS Mobile SDK for iOS is available through [CocoaPods](http://cocoapods.org).
-If you have not installed CocoaPods, install CocoaPods:

-		sudo gem install cocoapods
-		pod setup

-1. To install the AWS Mobile SDK for iOS, change the current directory to the one with your **Podfile** in it and run the following command:

-		pod install

 1. This sample requires Cognito to authorize to Amazon Polly.
 Use Amazon Cognito to create a new identity pool:
 	1. In the [Amazon Cognito Console](https://console.aws.amazon.com/cognito/), press the `Manage Federated Identities` button and on the resulting page press the `Create new identity pool` button.